Call for Nominations 2022 Honor Awards

-Complete one nomination form for each nominee and submit the form (in pdf format) as well as supporting documentation to the AIA Central Oklahoma Chapter office.
+Complete one nomination form for each nominee and submit the form (in pdf format) as a PowerPoint supporting your nomination to the AIA Central Oklahoma Chapter office.
 The nominator may choose to keep the nomination confidential from the nominee or may choose to work with the nominee in submitting the nomination.

-The Awards Committee will evaluate all nominations received by Friday, September 3, 2021 and select awards only in those categories for which qualified nominees are submitted.
+The Awards Committee will evaluate all nominations received by Friday, October 7, 2022 and select awards only in those categories for which qualified nominees are submitted.
 Awards will be determined by democratic majority vote of the Awards committee, and all decisions are final.
-The Honor Awards are to be presented at the AIA Central Oklahoma Honor Awards Luncheon during Architecture Week on Friday, October 15th at Will Rogers Theatre.
+The Honor Awards are to be presented at the AIA Central Oklahoma Architecture Awards Celebration on Friday, November 11th at the Devon Tower.

 The William Wayne Caudill Award – for Outstanding Member